quantified-uncertainty/squiggle/packages/website/public/llms/styleGuide.md

 ```

 - There's no need to use @format on regular numbers.
 The default formatting is fairly sophistated.
+- Remember to use `Number.sum` and `Number.product`, instead of using Reduce in those cases.

 ### Lists of Structured Data